alexm-dev/runner/README.md

 runner is in active development.
 Future releases will focus on expanding functionality while keeping it fast and lightweight.

-Planned features for future releases include:
+### Planned features

-- [ ] Search: Integrated fuzzy find and grep support.
+- [ ] Search & Discovery: Integrated fuzzy finding and fast directory traversal.

+- [ ] Content Search: Text search and filtering.

 - [ ] File Operations: Copy, move, delete, and rename from within the UI.

 - [ ] Image Previews: Support for Sixel/Kitty graphics protocols.

+### Completed

 - [x] Performance: Reactive rendering (Completed in 0.2.0).

+- [x] UI Customization: Pane-specific styling and Hex color support (Completed in 0.2.2).

+- [x] Navigation Context: Persisent Parent (Origin) and Preview panes (Completed in 0.2.0)

 ## License
-MIT License
+This project is Licensed unde the MIT License
+See the [LICENSE](LICENSE) file for details.